Constraining an exoplanets magnetic field using star-planet interactions

-As described above, the power made available by the Alfvén wing mechanism is smaller than the one by the magnetic reconnection model ($P_{\rm SPI}^{\rm REC}$) by a factor of $6\,M_{\rm A}$.
-In our case, adopting Model I of \cite{Vidotto_2023}, the planet is close to the Alfvén surface where $M_{\rm A} = 1$, therefore, the validity of Eq.~\ref{p_aw_max} is questionable and the Alfvén wing power should be computed using a numerical method as detailed in \cite{Saur_2013}.
+The Alfvén wing mechanism provides less power by a factor of $6\,M_{\rm A}$ (equation \ref{p_ratio}).
+In our case, adopting the same stellar wind model, the planet is close to the Alfvén surface where $M_{\rm A} = 1$, therefore Eq.~\ref{p_aw_max} might not be valid.
 However, that power is in the best case of the same order of magnitude as the reconnection power.
-Therefore, also the Alfvén wing model cannot account for the observation unless we assume an unreasonably strong planetary field.
-A similar conclusion is reached for the magnetic helicity variation model because even in that case the expected gain with respect to the reconnection model is of a factor $3-4$ in the best case assuming the same planetary magnetic field. \\
+Therefore, the Alfvén wing model also cannot account for the observation unless we assume an unreasonably strong planetary field.
+We reach a similar conclusion for the magnetic helicity variation model, because even in that case the expected gain with respect to the reconnection model is a factor $3-4$ assuming the same planetary magnetic field. \\